Cambridge University Law Society: Membership

 Membership is open to all members of the University of Cambridge.
 Elected positions are restricted to members of the Society who are undergraduates at the University of Cambridge.
 The Society is led by an executive committee, which appoints non-executive committees and sub-committees.
 The President, Vice-President, Treasurer and Secretary are elected officers of the Society, and there are 9 mandatory appointments to the non-Executive Committee.

 Law Ball

 The Cambridge University Law Society organises the annual Law Ball, one of the University's most prominent balls outside May Week.
 The location of the ball is traditionally kept secret until the guests arrive.
 Guests are given a meeting point and subsequently transported to the venue.
 These balls are partially sponsored by law firms, and tend to be elaborately themed.
 Past headliners have included Tinchy Stryder, The Hoosiers, and S Club 3.

-Per Incuriam Magazine
+Per Incuriam

 The Society's official termly magazine, Per Incuriam, features content by students as well as notable academics and professionals.
 Notable past contributors include John Laws, Simon Deakin, and David Feldman.